“Judy has never lacked for an audience because … she’s still the greatest singer of them all.” Leonard Lyons, 1963

 Check out The Judy Garland Online Discography’s Till The Clouds Roll By pages for information about the original and all subsequent releases of the classic MGM soundtrack.

 March 7, 1947: Judy models slacks.
-This photo is interesting because MGM rarely featured Judy in slacks for promotional photos although she was featured a few times in slacks in more casual shots.
+This photo is interesting because MGM rarely featured Judy in slacks for promotional photos although she was featured a few times in slacks in more casual shots in her early years at the studio.

 March 7, 1951: “The Bing Crosby Show” was broadcast on CBS Radio out of Hollywood, California.